BLOG LAST UPDATED: August 21, 2019

 Remember, your goal isn’t simply to promote your business within your group.
 Your goal is to provide a forum for your target market to connect and discuss, and to come to see you as an expert in your field.

-It’s super simple to set up a Facebook group.
-However, you’ll need to decide right off the bat what type of group you want.
-Facebook offers three main types of groups: public, private and secret.
+It’s super simple to start and set up a Facebook group.
+However, you’ll need to decide right off the bat what level of privacy you want for your group.
+Facebook offers three levels of privacy: public, private and secret.

 Here’s a brief overview of each, and why you may pick one over the others.